 Asking your customers to complete a survey is like starting a conversation with them.
 By accepting an invitation to participate in your survey, they are agreeing to take the time to dialog with you about what they thought of their experience.

 However, it is difficult to keep them engaged if they feel that the conversation is dragging on.
 Respondents’ perceived value of providing their feedback may deteriorate over the course of a very long survey, leading to respondent fatigue and causing them to prematurely exit the survey (“drop out”), and negatively impact your survey response rates.

-So how can you increase your survey response rates by not only keeping your respondents engaged with your digital Voice of the Customer (VoC) research, but also ensuring that you still collect customer feedback relevant to your current business objectives?
+So how can you increase your survey response rates by not only keeping your respondents engaged with your Voice of the Customer (VoC) research, but also ensuring that you still collect customer feedback relevant to your current business objectives?